vidaud/seta/seta-doc/docs/user-guide/user-guide.md

 SeTA has two user interfaces:

-- Web Interface
+- Web App

-- API interface
+- API

 ## Web interface
-The Seta Web interface is a user friendly user interact where you can start searching directly from the interface.
+The Seta Web interface is a user friendly interact where you can start searching directly from the interface.

  ![Screenshot](../img/main_screen.jpg){ width="600" }